This is Oxford. Isn’t it beautiful? If you’re in town for the day – and you should make this happen – here are my tips on how to spend it. Have fun!

 5. Go up a tower!

-The University Church of St Mary’s offers spectacular views of Oxford from above.
+Abandon the queues at St Mary’s and go up Carfax Tower instead – offers spectacular views of Oxford from above.
 Gain some perspective.
 Take pictures.
 So worth it!

 6. Browse the bookstores.

 ^ Albion Beatnik.
 A loving bookstore packed with creative book-inspired decor.